 In addition, if the performers use our Keikkamobiili app, we may collect their mobile identifier, such as their Google Advertising ID.
 The Google Advertising ID is an anonymous identifier provided by Google Play services and we use it in the process of allocating and sending notifications to performers using the App (for example reminders that reports should be provided by a certain date) and for analytics purposes.
 We do not combine the identifier with any personal data.
 You can opt-out of receiving the communications at any time by changing the respective operating system settings of the Keikkamobiili app in your mobile phone or tablet.

 Partners, other stakeholders and communication.
-These data subject groups include organisations and persons, policy decision-makers, and other persons in public or social sphere, who are Teosto’s partners, and who Teosto estimates having an interest in Teosto’s activities, persons who participate in events organized by Teosto, as well as other persons who have expressed their willingness be updated on Teosto’s operations and activities.
+These data subject groups include organisations and persons, policy decision-makers, and other persons in public or social sphere, who are Teosto’s partners, and who Teosto estimates having an interest in Teosto’s activities, persons who participate in events and trips organized by Teosto, as well as other persons who have expressed their willingness to be updated on Teosto’s operations and activities.
 Of these groups, we typically process the following data:

 Other information.
 The data of each person may also include a permission or refusal to direct marketing provided by the data subject herself.